 Market Size

-In 2023, an estimated 23% of American men and 20% of American women regularly exercise.
+In 2024, an estimated 26.4% of US adults met the guidelines for aerobic physical activity and muscle-strengthening activity during their leisure time.
 In 2021, Michael Horvath, Strava’s former CEO, said the company believed 700 million people worldwide “wake up every day wanting to be active” and could benefit from using Strava.

 Competition